Indiana Court Records

 - Sexually violent predators and all sex offenders against children cannot have a residence within 1 mile of a victim’s home.

-Non-violent offenders must register within six days of release from custody.
-The sexually violent predators must do so within three days of release, all at the sheriff’s department in the county where they live.
+Non-violent offenders are typically required to register within 6 days of release from custody.
+The sexually violent predators must do so within 3 days of release, all at the sheriff’s department in the county where they live.
 Should there be address changes, the offender must report in person to update the change within 72 hours.
-If the law enforcement authority requires, the offender must submit to regular photograph updates regularly for identification.
+If the law enforcement authority requires, the offender is required to submit to regular photograph updates for identification.
 After that, all sex offenders must register once a year.
-Sexually violent predators must do so every 90 days.
-Failure to register, update changes in residence, or provide incorrect information is a felony offense liable to prosecution by state laws.
+Sexually violent predators are expected to do so every 90 days.
+Failure to register, update changes in residence, or provide incorrect information is a felony offense liable to prosecution under state laws.
 Note that the rules of restriction for violent sex offenders apply equally to sexual crimes against children.